Structure of Classifier Boundaries: Case Study for a Naive Bayes Classifier: Experimental Setting

-$P_2(\cdot|A)$ is the pair distribution defined by obvious analogy with (\ref{eq.tripletdistribution}), and $T_3$ is given by (\ref{eq.transitionmatrix3}).
-In (\ref{eq.likelihood}), we have ignored Ns for simplicity; when they are present, they lead to sums over all possible bases.
+where $P_2(\cdot|A)$ is the pair distribution defined by analogy with (\ref{eq.tripletdistribution}), and $T_3$ is given by (\ref{eq.transitionmatrix3}).
+In (\ref{eq.likelihood}), we have ignored Ns for simplicity; when they are present, they lead to sums over all possible bases that could have been the N.

 To complete the Bayesian formulation, we assume a uniform prior $\pi_R = (1/3, 1/3, 1/3)$ on $\mathcal{O}$ for each read.
-We then use Bayes' theorem and the three likelihoods to calculate posterior probabilities over $\mathcal{O}$, which yield the classifier decisions.
-Specifically, for each read $R$, the posterior probability of $x \in \mathcal{O}$ is given by
+We then use Bayes' theorem and the three likelihoods to calculate posterior probability distributions over $\mathcal{O}$, which yield the classifier decisions.
+For each read $R$, the posterior probability of $x \in \mathcal{O}$ is

 Finally,